 - Operational Support: Covers supply chain management, vendor coordination, quality control, and performance monitoring.
 Technical support includes equipment maintenance, software systems, and troubleshooting to minimize disruptions.

-How to Apply for Samosa Singh Franchise
+How to Apply for Samosa Singh Franchise in 2026

 - Preliminary submission of inquiry: via formal channel: contains minimal details such as capability to invest, favoured location and experience in business to start the evaluation process.